lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 rm -rf $TMP_GIT_CLONE
 ```

-This is a simple Bash script that clones your repo to a temporary folder, runs `jekyll build`[^2] on it to build the site in the directory that Nginx is serving from and then cleans up the temporary folder.
+This is a simple Bash script that clones your repo to a temporary folder, runs `jekyll build`[^1] on it to build the site in the directory that Nginx is serving from and then cleans up the temporary folder.

-Make the script executable:
+For it to run you'll need to make the script executable:

 ```shell
 chmod +x .git/hooks/post-receive
 ```

-You'll also need to checkout a different branch because Git won't let you do this while you're checked in to master (also make sure you're not still in the `.git` directory):
+This won't work if you're checked in to master so you'll also need to checkout a different branch:

 ```shell
 git checkout -b tmp